 Skills and Abilities

-The King didn't have any powers, but he was adept in many skills.
+The King didn't have any powers, but he was adept in many skills, especially at disguising himself & infiltration.
 He was a competent fighter and used gadgets against his foes.
 He was also a skilled acrobat.